XiaoW89/fast-reid-nni/README.md

-This repo is forked from https://github.com/JDAI-CV/fast-reid and provided some new features
+This repo is forked from https://github.com/JDAI-CV/fast-reid and provided some codes based on nni

 ## features
 * NNI-HPO
+* NNI-NAS

 ## TODO
-* NNI-NAS
 * NNI-MC

 ## Start a new HPO exp
 if you did't installed the nni package , you should install first (visit https://blog.csdn.net/wb3533366/article/details/134978044 for more details )

 `
 pip install nni
 `